jchitpin/thinkdeck/README.md

 # Conclusion

 Congratulations you have successfully built your very own ThinkDeck!
-I'd like to give a shout out to Penk and his Penkesu design for inspiring me to build my own cyber/typewriter deck.
+I'd like to give a shout out to Penk for inspiring me to build my own cyberdeck.